How to Create an Educational App & How Much Does it Cost?

 The development process for educational apps is similar to most advanced applications.
 However, only expert developers and designers can turn an app idea into a reality with their excellent skill set.

-Let’s learn about the entire application development cycle categorizing them into four simple phases.
+Let’s learn about the entire application development cycle categorizing them into four simple steps.

-In this phase, business analysts, marketers, and project managers analyze your vision for the application and advise accordingly.
+In this step, business analysts, marketers, and project managers analyze your vision for the application and advise accordingly.

 Conduct market research